PluribusDigital/Lowering-Barriers-to-Open-Data/_sections/3-Stage2.md

 ---
-title: Stage 2 - Preparing Open Data
+title: Stage 2 - Prepare
 ---

 Once data has been identified and prioritized, the agency prepares the data for publication.
 The data is scrubbed for sensitive & personally identifying information (PII) and described with metadata.